-We decided to do this section after talking with a friends mom that has recently been diagnosed with Glaucoma, I was telling her how some strains avoid losing sight to which she responded “I’ve never smoked pot, i’m not going to start now”; I response that didn’t really shock me but it is saddening at a cultural and social level… especially since we’ve used cannabis medically for millennia , only in the past centuries that this been questioned, and forgotten.
+We decided to do this section after talking with a friend’s mom that has recently been diagnosed with Glaucoma.
+We were telling her how certain cannabis strains prevent sight loss, to which she answered : “I’ve never smoked pot, I’m not going to start now”.
+Her response didn’t really shock me but it is saddening to see that we, as a society, are far from using marijuana’s great potential… This is especially true when you consider that we have used cannabis medically for millenniums, and it is only in the past centuries that this been questioned, and forgotten.

-We’re not using medicine that nature provides us and it’s non-sense.
-This is one of the core reasons why we decided to build this site and soon to be community.
+It’s nonsense to think that we are not using the medicine that nature provides us.
+This is one of the core reasons why we decided to build this site and community.

 Medical Marijuana – Table of Content